If you are a foodie for some Southern comfort cooking, you are not alone. John T.

 Contact the online Learning Design and Technology Coordinator for answers to any additional questions you may have.

 Email us using the request for information form

-The 2016 annual IDD@UGA professional conference was held on August 19-20 at the UGA Hotel & Conference Center in Athens.
+The 2017 annual IDD@UGA professional conference will be held August 18-19 at the UGA Hotel & Conference Center in Athens.

 This two-day professional conference showcases innovative Instructional Design and Development (IDD) projects and eLearning design strategies.
 Sessions and demonstrations are presented by students, scholars, and professionals from a variety of contexts including corporate, industry, government, higher education, and others.
 Content includes practical, hands-on learning experiences that can immediately be applied to improve job performance as well as specific examples of client-based projects for real-world application.
 This is a low-cost, high-value event that is rich in content and in meaningful networking with established leaders.
 The event also serves as an annual orientation and professional networking event for UGA IDD students.